usmadueke/Decodelab-Project-2-Exploratory-Data-Analysis-EDA-/README.md

 ## Marketing Insights
 - Referral sources contributed significantly to revenue generation.
 Instagram generated the highest total revenue ($275,285.45), contributing approximately 21.8% of total sales while Facebook attracts customers who spend more per transaction with the highest Average Order Value ($1,098.29), indicating higher-value customers.
+- Coupon usage also influenced purchasing behavior and sales outcomes.
+FREESHIP generated the highest revenue ($335,036.99) and highest Average Order Value ($1,070.41).
+WINTER15 was the least effective among the promotional offers.
+Customers may perceive shipping costs as a significant barrier to purchase.

+## Operational Insights
+- Approximately 1 in every 5 orders was cancelled, representing a cancellation rate of 20.83%.
+This is the highest among all order statuses and may indicate challenges in the purchasing or fulfillment process.
+- The return rate is also significant at 20.58%, meaning nearly another fifth of all orders were returned after purchase.
+This could indicate product quality concerns, customer dissatisfaction, inaccurate product descriptions, or delivery-related issues.
+- Only 19.25% of orders were marked as Delivered, which is lower than both the cancellation and return percentages.
+This suggests that a substantial proportion of potential revenue may not be fully realized.
+- Nearly 20% of orders remain pending, indicating possible delays in order processing, inventory availability, or logistics operations.